thabokgwele00-a11y/Compliance_Portfolio/Fraud Detection/README.md

 Forensic Fraud Detection Engine (FICA-Compliance)
 ## Project Overview
 This project delivers an automated forensic fraud triage pipeline built directly within BigQuery.
-Rather than relying on simple static thresholds, the engine uses windowed analytical functions to identify complex, malicious patterns—such as multi-terminal sweeps and structured smash-and-grabs—that typically bypass standard rule-based monitoring.
+Rather than relying on simple static thresholds, the engine uses windowed analytical functions to identify complex, malicious patterns, such as multi-terminal sweeps and structured smash-and-grabs, —that typically bypass standard rule-based monitoring.

 ## Forensic Pipeline Mechanics
 The engine operates on a high-velocity fact table (Fact_Transactions) and processes data through an advanced SQL view (vw_Forensic_Alerts_Triage).
 The pipeline is designed to eliminate "alert fatigue" by filtering out benign activity and isolating only confirmed threat signatures: